 How do two organizations with common members serve the industry better?
 When does it make sense to merge organizations?
 How do you ease the transition to a new, unified organization?

-In this episode of Associations Thrive, host Joanna Pineda interviews Bob Thomas, President & CEO at Concrete Masonry and Hardscapes Association.
+In this episode of Associations Thrive, host Joanna Pineda interviews Bob Thomas, President & CEO at Concrete Masonry and Hardscapes Association (CMHA).
 Bob introduces CMHA, talks about his journey to becoming CEO, and then shares what CMHA is doing to thrive.
 Bob discusses:

 - How Bob was introduced to the association through a research grant that he received while in graduate school.

 - The merger between NCMA and ICPI: why the two organizations decided to merge, when the discussions started, and how the new CMHA has evolved in the last year.

 - How you merge two organizations that have different legacies, cultures, and offerings to members.

 - The new concrete masonry checkoff program, which Bob and NCMA worked on for nearly a decade.